Research note · Updated 29 May 2026

 Q: What is the next validation step?

-A: Rerun the full calibrated detector ensemble over the cleaned corpus, compare it with known human Russian samples, and only then promote candidate patterns into benchmark claims.
+A: Run a bounded full-ensemble benchmark over cleaned, known-label Russian samples, compare it with the fast 255-article pass, and only then promote candidate patterns into benchmark claims.

 Related pages